 The NCMD has gained Government recognition as an organisation which represents metal detector users countrywide.

-It has played a major role in representing the views of those metal detector users to Government Departments regarding legislation affecting the hobby.
+It has played a major role in representing the views of those metal detector users to Government Departments on the creation and changes to legislation affecting the hobby.

 The National Council for Metal Detecting is a representative body of elected volunteers formed in 1981 to provide a means whereby responsible metal detector users would have a democratic forum to discuss problems affecting the hobby and to provide an authoritative voice to counter ill -informed and frequently misleading criticism of the hobby.
 It does not represent the trade or archaeological interests.